 - (N) Node: which and how many lymph nodes are affected (if any)?

-The answers to these questions are considered together to come up with an individual’s staging results.
-Five stages of bladder cancer are recognized; they are:
+The answers to these questions are considered together to discover an individual’s staging results.
+There are five stages of bladder cancer:

 - Stage 0